akasarto/aspnet-mvc5-starter-template/docs/source/solution-details.rst

 |

-Using the diagram above as an example, we can say that all code in the application can depend on code from the *core* layer, but code in the *infra* layer can **not** depend on code from *services* and *User Interface* layers.
+Using the diagram above as an example, we can say that all code in the application can depend on code from the *core* layer, but code in the *Infra* layer can **not** depend on code from *Services* or *User Interface* layers.

 For more information regarding this topic, please check the original definition post at `http://jeffreypalermo.com/blog/the-onion-architecture-part-1/ <http://jeffreypalermo.com/blog/the-onion-architecture-part-1/>`_.

 Folder Conventions
 ==================

-The application folders use a simple structure that has been proven to keep things handy and cleanly organized.
+The application folders use a simple structure that has been proven to keep things handy and organized.
 Take the snippet bellow:

 ::